lannonbr/Portfolio/content/blog/2020-03-10-followup-friday-automation/index.md

 ![Twilio Studio flow](./twilio-studio-flow.png)

 I start by asking for the two variables, then pass it through to a Twilio function that manages the HTTP call.
-There is a widget for HTTP requests, but it doesn't allow for custom request headers, so I fellback to a serverless function that was a small node script.
+There is a widget for HTTP requests, but it doesn't allow for custom request headers, so I fellback to a serverless function deployed to Twilio.

 ```js title=function.js
 exports.handler = function(context, event, callback) {